HarryGYao/harrygyao.github.io/_posts/2022-06-06-Finger-Saber.md

 #Remarks and Future Work

 The first need to be solved in future work is direction detection.
 Currently, it works for most cases.
 However, when one finger is holding the hidden direction brick, and another finger hits the target brick in any direction will be considered a legal move.
 Secondly, the time of calculating the direction needs more experiment.
-I use my intuition to design this "fast" direction detection, but I never test if it is a fast way.
+I use my intuition to design this “fast” direction detection, but I never test if it is a fast way.

 Moreover, more studies can be done to improve the FPS.
 For example, we can sacrifice some display delay for more time to generate frames to make the game smoother.
 There should be a balance between the time delay and the FPS rate.

 Click [HERE](https://github.com/HarryGYao/Finger-Saber/){:target="_blank"} to see more about the project.